ram-bhaskara/ram-bhaskara.github.io/_pages/frontpage.md

 &nbsp;

-I'm a PhD candidate in Aerospace Engineering at Texas A&M University - graduating in August 2025.
+I'm a research engineer at Texas A&M University.
+I graduated with a PhD in Aerospace Engineering in August 2025.
 My research focuses on on-board signal processing and state estimation using FPGA embedded systems.
 I also work on computer graphics and computer vision for space robotics.

 Here is a brief outline of my dissertation research: [Technical Note](./assets/imgs/pubs/Ram_Dissertation_Poster.pdf "Poster").